 § 3 Delivery, availability of goods

-(1) If the product selected by the Customer is not available at the time the order is placed, the Supplier shall promptly inform the Customer of this in the order confirmation.
+(1) If, at the time of the Customer's order, no items of the selected product are available, the Supplier shall inform the Customer of this in the order confirmation.
 If the product is permanently unavailable, the Supplier shall refrain from a declaration of acceptance.
 In this case a contract shall not be concluded.

-(2) If the product specified by the Customer in the order is only temporarily unavailable, the Supplier shall likewise inform the Customer of this in the order confirmation.
-In the event of a delay in delivery of more than two weeks from receipt of the order confirmation by the Customer, the Customer is entitled to withdraw from the contract if the Customer is a consumer.
-In this case the Supplier will immediately reimburse any payments already made by the Customer.
+(2) If the product selected by the Customer in the order is only temporarily unavailable, the Supplier shall also inform the Customer of this in the order confirmation.
+If the Customer is a consumer, the Customer has the right to revoke the contract in the event of a delivery delay of more than two weeks after receipt of the order confirmation.
+Any payments made by the Customer before this will be refunded immediately.

-(3) If the Customer is an entrepreneur, the following additionally applies:
+(4) For an entrepreneur, the following also applies:

-§ 4 Reservation of title
+§ 4 Retention of ownership

 The delivered goods remain the property of the Supplier until all claims of the Supplier arising from the business relationship have been settled in full.
 This shall also apply if the purchase price for individual deliveries has already been paid.
 The Customer may only dispose of goods subject to retention of title within the context of proper business management.